A friend knows you as you are, understands where you have been, accepts who you have become, and still gently invites you to grow.

 - Sounds True (soundstrue.com): This website provides courses and resources from spiritual teachers on mindful communication, energy healing, and conscious relationships.

-- Coursera/edX: These platforms may offer courses on psychology, interpersonal communication, or positive psychology that touch upon the elements of strong friendships.
+- Coursera/edX: These platforms may offer courses on psychology, interpersonal communication, or positive psychology that cover elements of strong friendships.

 - TED Talks (ted.com): Search for talks on friendship, vulnerability, empathy, and connection.
 Brené Brown has several highly influential TED Talks.